DuPSUG/DuPSUG18/Barbara Forbes/Readme.md

-# Deploy a PowerShell Function App to Azure in less then 10 minutes
+# Deploy a PowerShell Function App to Azure in less than 10 minutes

 The slide deck can be found in this folder.
 To keep track of the code, I reference the repositories where you can find them here.